nicholaskajoh/janelle/README.md

 ## Not implemented
 Things I'd have liked to implement:
+- Indexes for faster reads.
-- Paging and a shared buffer (i.e in-memory cache) for minimizing disk hits and thus read-write latency.
+- Paging and a shared buffer (i.e. in-memory cache) for minimizing disk hits and thus read-write latency.
-- Write-ahead log (WAL) and a checkpointer for crash recovery and data replication.
+- Write-ahead log (WAL) and a check-pointer for crash recovery and data replication.
 - Table joins.
 - Primary, foreign and unique key constraints.
-- Group-by aggregation.
+- Aggregates (like count, sum and average), and other functions.